mogiiee/hackloop-main/README.md

-# Project Name
+# Listination
 listination

+# Problem Statement

-# We often forget things to carry when we are going on a trip.
+We often forget things to carry when we are going on a trip.
 To tackle this problem we have created a solution to help passengers maintain a checklist depending on the type of trip.

-To tackle this problem we present to you THE_NAME_OF_PRODUCT which can quickly give you an almost ready checklist so you dont have to do all the work

 # What it Does?